 During the program, you are expected to complete a series of COVID-19 tests at Berklee’s testing center and report any developing symptoms.
 You must adhere to these policies, or your campus access will immediately be restricted.

-To submit documentation of your negative PCR test, schedule tests at Berklee’s COVID-19 Testing Center, view test results, and report any new symptoms (your daily attestation), you will use an app called CoVerified.
+To submit documentation of your negative PCR test, schedule tests at Berklee’s COVID-19 Testing Center, view test results, and report any new symptoms (daily attestation is only required for programs beginning in June), you will use an app called CoVerified.
 All summer program students will receive more information about when to download the app closer to the start of their program.
 Please do not download the app until you receive an email with more details.

 Berklee's COVID-19 Testing Center